-Few occupations have as much direct impact on the life of young people as that of an educator.
+Few occupations have as much direct impact on the lives of young people as that of an educator.
 If you want to make a difference daily, a career in teaching is a great choice.

 Elgin Community College is a great place to start a career in education.
-You can fulfill all your general education requirements, earn an associate degree, and transfer to the college or university of your choice to complete a bachelor's degree, which is the minimum required to teach in public schools.
+You can fulfill all your general education requirements, earn an associate degree, and transfer to the college or university of your choice to complete a bachelor's degree, the minimum required to teach in public schools.
 General education courses at ECC are the same first- and second-year courses required at Northern Illinois University, Illinois State, University of Illinois, or anywhere else.

 Get additional information, including course listings and class descriptions.